DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 initially in veiled, oblique terms, then more openly.
-In one instance, a senior woman, whose household did not receive a computer, approached us eight months later, asking if she could get a computer at her house: not for herself, but for ‘her grandchildren’.
+In one instance, a senior woman, whose household did not receive a computer, approached us eight months later, asking if she could get a computer at her house: not for herself, but for her grandchildren.
 At the time, we didn’t have enough funding to buy more desktop computers, so we suggested that her grandchildren use the computers at the Women’s Centre.
-She responded that it ‘was too far \[away\] to walk \[to\]’, which seemed rather unlikely, given that her house was only 200 metres from the Centre.
+She responded that it ‘was too far \[away\] to walk \[to\]’, which seemed rather unlikely, given that her house was only 200 meters from the Centre.
 Instead, it seemed that limited access to the computers in the Women’s Centre was the real reason.